jnicholls/banking-exercise/README.md

 ## Solution

 For performance against a large amount of transactions, I created a small multi-threaded processing engine to spread the burden of transaction history management and lookup.
-The history management is all in-memory, no durable storage is used.
+The main thread is focused on I/O and deserialization.
 Transactions are partitioned by client (which I call Account in the code).
 Given that the transactions are chronological, we can divide them up per client and schedule them to a particular worker thread for processing.
 Each worker processes one transaction at a time, in the order they are received.
+The history management is all in-memory, no durable storage is used.